TheTechVish/The-New-GitHub-Repository/README.md

 ![Amazon reviews](https://github.com/PacktPublishing/R-Data-Structures-and-Algorithms/blob/master/Amazon.png)

-You can purchase this book at Amazon, [Book name](https://www.amazon.com/dp/10 digit ISBN).
+You can purchase this book at Amazon, [Mastering Ubuntu Server – Second Edition](https://www.amazon.com/dp/1788997565).

 ## Instructions and Navigations
 All of the code is organized into folders.
-Each folder starts with a number followed by the application name.
 For example, Chapter02.

 The code will look like the following:
 ```